dtodorowa/slovenglish/README.md

 Then open the deployed URL in Safari and **Share → Add to Home Screen**.
 It installs as a standalone app with its own icon.

-## Deploying to Vercel

-Push to a git repo, import it in Vercel, and add `DEEPL_API_KEY` under Settings → Environment Variables.
-The Vercel adapter is already configured.